Students Right to Know

 CityU is the third largest producer of teachers in Washington State.
 To learn more about our teaching and education programs, please visit the Albright School of Education page.

-According to the Drug-Free Workplace Act of 1988 (Public Law 101- 690), City University of Seattle provides information and notices to employees of unlawful activities and the actions the school will take against an employee who violates these prohibitions.
+According to the Drug-Free Workplace Act of 1988 (Public Law 101- 690), City University of Seattle provides information and notices to its students, faculty, and employees to prevent drug and alcohol abuse, including sanctions imposed for violations of the standards of conduct consistent with local, state and federal law.
 For more information see the CityU Course Catalog.

 Campus safety announcements, events, forms and contact information can be found here on the Student Portal.